 Great as an expedient, but arguably a technical dead end.

-Low metal content solutions would be better to explore.
+Low metal content solutions would be better to explore, Tarian and GRP tube and clamp systems would seem to be ideal.

 The big metal vehicle would still require some means of concealment, of course, using multispectral camouflage, the two are complementary.